Sumanth2467/Sumanth2467/README.md

 - 👋 Hi, I’m @Sumanth2467
 - 👀 I’m interested in Automation Testing
-- 🌱 I’m currently learning to become a SDEt
+- 🌱 I’m currently learning to become a SDET
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me sumanthsure2467@gmail.com